CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-Beyond that we get into how the grinder is used.
-Things like timed or weight based grinding that’s programmable.
+Beyond that, we get into how the grinder is used.
+Things like timed or weight-based grinding that’s programmable.
 How grind size is adjusted; For that, options run from turning a bean hopper, sliding controls, levers, turning collars and more.
 How grinding starts; there are push buttons, portafilter activated switches, and there are more options like how grinds are dispensed.
 They can go into a grinds bins, directly into a portafilter.
-Some grinders can do both and for espresso there are dosing grinders which grind into a hopper and then send a measured amount into a portafilter with a pull of a dosing lever.
+Some grinders can do both and for espresso, there are dosing grinders which grind into a hopper and then send a measured amount into a portafilter with a pull of a dosing lever.

-For drip, press and pour over which use a medium grind check out the Capresso Infinity, Baratza Virtuoso and the ROK Manual.
+For drip, press and pour over which use a medium grind check out the Capresso Infinity, Baratza Virtuoso+, and the ROK Manual.
 The Infinity has been around for years.
 It’s affordable and does a nice job.
-It’s not fast and some may find it a little plasticky.
-The Baratza Virtuoso has been around for years as well.
-It has the largest grind size range of all the Baratza grinders and can do coarse grinding for cold brew.
-If manual grinding is for you have a look at the ROK grinder.
-It easily has the most bang for the buck.
-Easy to use with the vertical motion and has stepless grind size adjustment.
+It’s not fast and some may find it a little plasticky, but it gets the job done and is still one of our top picks for users on a budget.

 If you regularly switch brewing methods from espresso fine to medium for drip and coarser for press you want an all-purpose grinder that allows for quick and easy adjustment between grind sizes.
-My my jack of all trades pick is the Baratza Vario.
+Our jack of all trades pick is the Baratza Vario.
 The Vario has long been considered the entry into prosumer level grinding for espresso.
-It dispenses into a grinds bin or a metal porta-holder for hands free grinding for espresso.
-It features larger 54mm flat ceramic burrs and 230 grind settings with micro adjustments to fine tune espresso grinds.
+It dispenses into a grinds bin or a metal porta-holder for hands-free grinding for espresso.
+It features larger 54mm flat ceramic burrs and 230 grind settings with micro-adjustments to fine-tune espresso grinds.
 It has 3 programmable timed presets and manual grinding.

-Above the Vario are Ceado’s prosumer entry level E5 and E6 series grinders.
+Above the Vario are Ceado’s prosumer entry-level E5P and E6P series grinders.
 They feature larger 64mm steel burrs, stepless grind adjustment, more powerful motors, robust construction and a variety of timed dosing and grind start options.
 The Ceados give mid-level espresso enthusiasts excellent grind quality and a robust build at reasonable prices.